 Fast forward to the spring of my senior year 1973, I received my notice to report on a particular Monday in April.
 I went home that weekend prior to visit my parents.
 As was our habit, my Dad and I were sitting in front of the TV watching Saturday afternoon baseball when a news bulletin interrupted the game.
 It was President Nixon who told the nation, “I am immediately ending the draft.”
 I’m sure he said much more, but that’s all I recall.

-Monday morning I reported to the federal courthouse in Austin at 6:00 a.m. as instructed to find a hand-written note on the door that simply said, “By Presidential Order You Do Not Have to Report.”
+Monday morning I reported to the federal courthouse in Austin, Texas, at 6:00 a.m. as instructed to find a hand-written note on the door that simply said, “By Presidential Order You Do Not Have to Report.”

 Between 1969 and 1973 I had changed tremendously in my politics and view of the war.
 The tragedy at Kent State was a watershed event for me.
 I left Texas A&M and its ROTC culture to finish my degree at the University of Texas at Austin.

 Armistice Day was first celebrated on November 11, 1919, to honor the terrible sacrifice of soldiers in WWI.
-Officially renamed Veteran’s Day in 1954, when this day comes around each year, I often think about my near miss.
-But mostly I think about the family and friends who did go to war or are currently in the military.
+Officially renamed Veteran’s Day in 1954, when this day comes around each year, I often think about my near induction, but mostly I think about the family and friends who did go to war or are currently in the military.

-- My father’s youngest brother Raymond who was a medic in the Pacific during WWII.
+- My father’s youngest brother Raymond who was a Navy medic in the Pacific during WWII.

 - My father-in-law Sam Holder who was a Marine also in the Pacific theater.